Azure/dalec/website/docs/sources.md

 sources:
   someBuild:
     build:
-      source: # Specfy another source to use as the build context of this build operation
+      source: # Specify another source to use as the build context of this build operation
         git:
           url: https://github.com/Azure/dalec.git
           commit: v0.1.0